guyfredw/quiz-express-api/README.md

 # Quiz app Express api

 This repository contains the code which was used to build the api and the database for the Quiz full-stack application.
+This app allows the users to do multiple actions concerning quizzes.

 ## Important Links